-This therapy works by loosening muscles and stimulating blood flow to a particular regions and allowing muscles are able to move freely without the restriction.
-Cupping is thought to improve circulation and promote tissue healing by pull blood to a certain area.
+This therapy works by loosening muscles and stimulating blood flow to a particular region, and allowing muscles to move freely without restriction.
+Cupping is thought to improve circulation and promote tissue healing by pulling blood to a certain area.